COLLEGIATE PLAYWRITING COMPETITION

 - a list of characters and a list of acts and scenes

-This competition is restricted to original, unpublished full-length plays written in English.
+This competition is restricted to original, unpublished full-length plays (minimum of 50 pages) written in English.
 Translations, musicals, adaptations, and children’s plays are not accepted.

 Plays must be typed and page-numbered.

 Subject matter is open, however, the play should address some of the characteristics Jackie considered when critiquing theatre:

 - Does it tell me something I didn’t know about myself or the world in which I Iive?